Loping151/ForPlane/README.md

 We use the same evaluation protocol as [EndoNeRF](https://github.com/med-air/EndoNeRF).
 So please follow the instructions in EndoNeRF.

 ## Acknowledgements
-We would like to acknowledge the following inspring work:
+We would like to acknowledge the following inspiring work:
 - [EDSSR](https://arxiv.org/pdf/2107.00229) (Long et al.)
 - [EndoNeRF](https://github.com/med-air/EndoNeRF) (Wang et al.)
 - [K-Planes](https://sarafridov.github.io/K-Planes/) (Fridovich-Keil et al.)